 - Applied robotics/automation to perform rules-based routine activities, such as routing transactions through an approval process, producing invoices, matching transactions, and checking amounts and currencies.

-A centre of excellence is a group of IT, finance, tax, and treasury experts within the company.
+A center of excellence is a group of IT, finance, tax, and treasury experts within the company.
 They, on a global level, understanding all the accounting and technology involved with intercompany accounting.
-Intercompany accounting must be part of evaluating for members of the group because they take on enforcement of the standardised global policy and the tools and capabilities to maintain it.
+Intercompany accounting must be part of evaluating for members of the group because they take on enforcement of the standardized global policy and the tools and capabilities to maintain it.

-“Building a cross-functional team of experts from these key areas of the company ensures compliance with all policies across an organisation.”
+“Building a cross-functional team of experts from these key areas of the company ensures compliance with all policies across an organization.”

 Outline a Cash Management Strategy to Net and Settle Transactions

 Under this policy, companies may wish to consider implementing a multilateral netting program as this ensures each entity’s intercompany payables and receivables are imported from their respective ERP solutions.
 From there, all payables are netted against their receivables to determine a single net settlement amount.

 This approach includes invoices in other currencies outside of the functional currency – which allows them to be translated at a consistent exchange rate to arrive at a single payable or receivable amount in their functional currency.